 "We have two different foreign policies in this country right now, which is catastrophic for us," Connecticut Democratic Sen. Chris Murphy said on CNN's "State of the Union" on 08 October 2017.
 "We have one foreign policy that comes from the State Department and the Department of Defense.
 And then we have another foreign policy that comes from the President's Twitter feed."
 Secretary of State Rex Tillerson declined to deny that after a recent meeting he’d called the president a “fucking moron.")

 US President Donald Trump fired Secretary of State Rex Tillerson.
 Trump announced on Twitter on 13 March 2018 that Tillerson would be replaced by Central Intelligence Agency Director Mike Pompeo.
-Trump and Tillerson have reportedly been at odds over how to deal with North Korea's nuclear and missile programs and a nuclear deal with Iran.
-Pompeo had regularly briefed Trump on intelligence matters and is said to have earned the president's trust.
+Trump and Tillerson had reportedly been at odds over how to deal with North Korea's nuclear and missile programs and a nuclear deal with Iran.
+In July 2017, Tillerson reportedly called Trump a "fucking moron" following the president's suggestion that the U.S. should increase its nuclear arsenal 10-fold.
+Pompeo had regularly briefed Trump on intelligence matters and was said to have earned the president's trust.

 Trump also released a statement through a White House spokesperson that he is confident Pompeo is "the right person for the job at this critical juncture."
 He also said Pompeo "will continue our program of restoring America's standing in the world, strengthening our alliances, confronting our adversaries, and seeking the denuclearization of the Korean Peninsula."
 Pompeo said in a statement that he looks "forward to guiding the world's finest diplomatic corps in formulating and executing the president's foreign policy."